hancockks/cassandra-compact-cf/Readme.md

 ### Requirements

-o Tested only on CentOS and Apache Cassandra 1.21 o jxmterm jar placed in the same directory of the script.
-See http://wiki.cyclopsgroup.org/jmxterm/ o nodetool in $PATH.
+* Tested only on CentOS and Apache Cassandra 1.21
+* jxmterm jar placed in the same directory of the script.
+See http://wiki.cyclopsgroup.org/jmxterm/
+* nodetool in $PATH.
 This is utilized for locating the cassandra.yaml file

 ### Usage
 ```